aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/insert-hyperlink/_index.md

 ﻿---
-title: Insert a Hyperlink – Aspose.Words for .NET
+title: Insert a Hyperlink
+second_title: Aspose.Words for .NET
 articleTitle: Insert a Hyperlink
 linktitle: Insert a Hyperlink
 description: "Insert a hyperlink into a document.
 NPOI does not provide an opportunity to insert a hyperlink using C#."